General Regulations

 Natural Areas

 Natural Areas preserve and protect sites of local significance and provide opportunities for recreation and nature appreciation activities.
 Hunting is permitted in Natural Areas, however, there are some sites with special management and safety considerations that restrict hunting and access, e.g. Wagner Natural Area, Riverlot 56, Sherwood Park Natural Area.
+Bison hunting is not permitted within the Harper Creek Natural Area.
 For more information please visit www.albertaparks.ca.
 To find access conditions for Natural Areas that are subject to a grazing lease please visit https://www.alberta.ca/public-land-use.aspx.
-Go to Recreation and Public Use.
+Go to Recreation on agricultural public land.

 Kananaskis Country